Need Custom Pricing? Request a Quote!

 While remote monitoring tells you what's happening now, predictive maintenance (PdM) aims to tell you what's likely to happen next.
 This shift from “fix it when it breaks” to “fix it before it fails” makes a big difference, powered significantly by Cloud-Connected PLCs.

 Traditionally, maintenance was either scheduled (preventive) based on time intervals, regardless of actual need, or performed only after a breakdown (reactive).
 Predictive Maintenance represents a smarter approach: using real-time data and analysis to predict when equipment is likely to fail, allowing maintenance to be scheduled precisely when needed, before failure occurs.
-This strategy is key for equipment failure prevention.
+This strategy is key to equipment failure prevention.

 Cloud-Connected PLCs are the foundational element for effective PdM programs: